Thermite10k/ITCB/README.md

 ### Goal:

 - store images on cassette tapes
-- transmitt images through FM a transmitter

 ## Overall plan:

-- Implement efficient algorithms to turn images into 1bit depth images
+- Implement an efficient algorithm to turn images into 1bit depth images (done)

-- Turn the 1bit image to an array consiting of 0s and 1s
-- Turn that array into a sound file
-- store/save
+- generate an audio signal that represents the image

 # How to use: